 ActivityPub

-On top of the ActivityPub standard object types, we define an extension specifically for 3D content, and provide a mapping back to the standard for use when communicating to instances that don’t support them.
+On top of the ActivityPub standard object types, we define an extension specifically for 3D content, and provide alternatives for use when communicating to instances that don’t support it.

 NodeInfo

-Manyfold will support the NodeInfo standard for exposing server capabilities.
+Manyfold supports the NodeInfo standard for exposing server capabilities.

 Support for extension types will be indicated in the metadata field of the nodeinfo response.
 Several metadata fields are known, but we define a new one specifically to indicate 3d model support.